Loading Racing Stats...

 More Fantasy News

-Byron won stage 1 of the Monster Energy Open Saturday night at Charlotte Motor Speedway.
+Byron won stage 2 of the NASCAR Open at Bristol Motor Speedway Wednesday night.